stelzinga/MF/Management_Framework.md

 ### Run
 These are the Services Clients tend to expect either because they already receive it, or because they are an accepted norm of level of Service, or because it is a mandated Service e.g., a regulatory requirement.

 ### Change
 Change Services consists of Services applied to Run Services such that the Run Services generate more Revenue, and/or protects existing Revenue and/or at lower Cost and/or at lower Risk.

 For each Service, there are various aspects to consider:
 - Overview: description which can include aspects like history, Environment, and including details of what the Service consists of and what the benefit is for the Client / Venture.
-- Internal/External: is the Service delivered internally (to another Objective that needs it as input) or externally (to a Client).
+- Internal/External: is the Service delivered internally (to another Activity that needs it as input) or externally (to a Client).
 - Activity: the Activity/Activities delivering the Service.
 - Competitors: companies that offer similar or exactly the same Service.
+- Revenue from selling the Service
+- Cost of producing the Service
 ________________________________________
 ## Operations
 Operations involves the performance of Processes through Resources (Staff, Assets and Suppliers) to deliver Results in the form of Services to ultimately yield Revenue.
-Resources are funded through Revenue (in Results) and through Liabilities and Equity.
-In addition to Revenue, Run and Change generate Cost and Risk, both undesired, but unavoidable.
+Resources are funded through Revenue (in Results) and through Liabilities and Equity (part of Capital).
+In addition to the generation of Revenue, Run and Change generate Cost and Risk, both undesired, but unavoidable.
 The so called Operating Model , designed and maintained as part of Planning,  reflects the manner in which Operations are performed.
-Operations are the most work intense part of the Profile as it reflects actual work done to deliver the Services.
+Operations are the most work intense part of the Profile as it reflects actual work done to yield Results.
 Operations are dynamic in that they evolve over time under the direction of Management.
-In academic literature Operations is sometimes deemed a Business Function, but not in the Management Framework.
+In academic literature Operations is sometimes deemed a Business Function.

 Despite the conceptual simplicity of Operations, it is one of the most complex Profile Tree items.
 This complexity stems from the fact that depending on the Sector the Services are aimed at, the Processes involved will differ fundamentally.
 For example, the production of a Smartphone has completely different requirements than the production of tractors or the delivery of insurance Services.
 This complexity can be easily understood by studying standard academic literature on Operations Management like for example Slack, 2010.